MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-txqueue.md

 In this callback, the client driver typically calls [**NetTxQueueInitGetQueueId**](nettxqueueinitgetqueueid.md) with *NetTxQueueInit* to retrieve the identifier of the transmit queue to set up.

-The NetTxQueue's ring buffer is allocated in NetTxQueueCreate, so it can be retrieved via [**NetTxQueueGetRingBuffer**](nettxqueuegetringbuffer.md) after queue creation.
-You can use this as an opportunity to allocate any per-packet resources.
+The driver should attempt to allocate a queue by calling [**NetTxQueueCreate**](nettxqueuecreate.md).
+If the driver is unable to allocate a queue, it should return a failure NTSTATUS code.
+After the queue is created, its ring buffer can be retrieved via [**NetTxQueueGetRingBuffer**](nettxqueuegetringbuffer.md).

 Requirements
 ------------